jennybc/googlesheets/vignettes/basic-usage.md

 Joanna Zhao, Jenny Bryan
 `r Sys.Date()`

 __NOTE__: The vignette is still under development.
 Stuff here is not written in stone.
+The [README](https://github.com/jennybc/gspreadr) on GitHub has gotten alot more love recently, so you might want to read that instead or in addition to this (2015-03-23).

 ```r